adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 ## Why?
 Because reuse causes bloat!

-If you don't repeat yourself you'll end up with classes such as: red, clearfix, pull-left, grid which leads to HTML bloat:
+If you attempt to reuse every single *rule* you'll end up with classes such as: `red`, `clearfix`, `pull-left`, `grid` which leads to HTML bloat:

 	<div class="clearfix pull-left red etc"></div>

-Bloat makes it harder to maintain, and degrades performance.
+Bloat makes it harder to maintain and degrades performance.

 ## Why?
 Because reuse makes debugging more difficult